 AI technology has been developing rapidly, and undoubtedly information will change.
 We will attempt to keep this guide updated as the situation develops, but if you spot out-of-date information, please let us know by emailing Jennifer Lau-Bond, Coordinator of Library Instruction.

-Artificial intelligence is the ability of computers or computer-controlled robots to perform tasks commonly associated with intelligence.
+Traditional AI is the ability of computers or computer-controlled robots to perform tasks commonly associated with intelligence.
 Basically, if a human did it, it would be classified as intelligent.
 Think playing chess or analysis, spotting patterns and making predictions based on huge amounts of data.

 Advancements in AI have led to generative AI, where systems using machine learning have been trained using large amounts of data to perform, mimic or imitate tasks.
-This technology essentially tries to reproduce human behaviour and create new content based on what has been done before, much like predictive text on your phone.
-OpenAI released ChatGPT in November, one of the first major platforms to utilise this technology.
+This technology focuses on creating new content, such as text and images, from existing information.

 If you have any feedback or comments about the guide, or something you think should be added, let us know!
 We'd love to hear from you.